EdDurfee/adaptSchedule/README.md

   - Pull latest changes from online github repo
     - (Mac / Linux) In the terminal run git pull origin master
     - (Windows) Use a git shell to run git pull origin master
-    - The Eclipse project that contains the server will have automatically lost its connections to the JAR files.
-This can be fixed by opening the project in Eclipse, right clicking the top-level project folder in the Eclipse Package Explorer, and clicking refresh.
-    - If the project still has errors, manually check the Java Build Path in 2 places:
+    - If the project has errors, manually check the Java Build Path in 2 places:
       - In File -> Preferences
       - By right clicking the top-level project folder in the Eclipse Package Explorer -> Properties
     - Run the AppServerGUI.java file in the utils subdirectory